Handling nested JSON arrays during graph ingestion

 } IN TRANSACTIONS OF 500 ROWS

-This pattern guarantees that each transaction processes exactly 500 rows, regardless of how many nested arrays are traversed.
-The subquery scope prevents row multiplication from leaking into the outer transaction context.
+This pattern guarantees that each transaction processes exactly 500 rows, regardless of how many nested array elements are traversed per row.
+The subquery scope prevents row multiplication from leaking into the outer query context.
 When dealing with multi-level nesting, chain CALL subqueries rather than stacking UNWIND clauses.
 Each subquery should return only the minimal anchor node required for the next relationship layer, drastically reducing intermediate row counts and query planner overhead.
 This architecture aligns with established JSON Document Flattening & Graph Conversion methodologies, ensuring hierarchical data translates cleanly into node-edge structures without memory bloat.

-In the Python ecosystem, the neo4j 5.x driver provides explicit transaction management and cluster-aware routing.
-Platform teams should implement generator-based chunking to stream payloads directly into the driver session, avoiding full dataset materialization in RAM.
+The neo4j 5.x driver provides explicit transaction management and cluster-aware routing.
+Because CALL { ... } IN TRANSACTIONS is an auto-commit operation, it must be sent via session.run rather than wrapped in execute_write.
+Use generator-based chunking to stream payloads directly into the driver session, avoiding full dataset materialization in RAM.

 import json